Skip to content

 F-strings — My Go-To Choice for String Formatting

-If you’re working with Python 3.6 or later, f-strings (short for formatted string literals) are likely to become your favorite way to format strings.
-Personally, they’re my go-to choice — and for good reasons: they’re fast, concise, and highly readable.
+If you’re using Python 3.6 or newer, f-strings (short for formatted string literals) will probably be your favorite method of string formatting.
+Personally, they’re my top choice — and the reasons why are good ones: they’re quick, readable, and compact.

 Let’s understand why.